sraphs/gdk/internal/website/content/howto/pubsub/publish.md

 ### NATS {#nats}

-The Go CDK can publish to a [NATS][] subject.
+The GDK can publish to a [NATS][] subject.
 A NATS URL only includes the subject name.
 The NATS server is discovered from the `NATS_SERVER_URL` environment variable (which is something like `nats://nats.example.com`).